In this chapter, we will go through how to set up nRF Sniffer and verify that it functional by sniffing a Bluetooth LE packet.

 .

-1.2 Depending on your system, run one of the following commands (make sure you have Python installed on your computer):
+1.2 Run the following commands to install Python’s requirements (make sure you have Python v3.6 or later installed on your computer):

 2. Copy the nRF Sniffer capture tool into Wireshark